etchteam/offline-ux/src/custom-offline-page.md

 ---

 <div class="article-header">

-  <h1>Show a custom offline page</h1>
+  # Offline page

 </div>

 <p class="subtitle">
-  Display a more engaging custom branded offline webpage when users move offline instead of the generic default web browser one.
+  Implementing an offline page should be just as essential as including a 404 page on your website.
 </p>

+Nearly all websites can benefit from displaying an offline page, instead of the generic one included with browsers.

-A custom offline page is a good fallback option on any project even if the full offline experience is going to be out of budget.
+It's simple enough to implement as a good fallback option on any project, even if a more comprehensive offline experience is going to be out of budget.

 ![Custom offline page](/assets/custom-offline-page/offline-page.jpg)